reenz/CV/README.md

 ## <a name="skills">Skills</a>

 - Fast, independent learner
-- Curious and passionate about code- Before joining makers I did a lot of katas on [Codewars](https://www.codewars.com/users/reenz)
+- Curious and passionate about code- Before joining makers I did a lot of kata on [Codewars](https://www.codewars.com/users/reenz)
 - Good communication and people skills with a polite and professional approach
 - A good team player and individual contributor
 - Strong analytical skills with a high level of accuracy and attention to detail